 The concept:

-These modules will be offered in 2025 in GERMAN on the following dates:
+These modules will be offered in spring, 2026 in ENGLISH on the following dates:

 Module 1: Physical principles